rishindoshi/HTMLWorkshop/README.md

 }
 ```

-The above CSS snippet applies all the stylistic elements within the curly braces to every piece of text surrounded by a **p** tag in our HTML document.
+Create a file called beginner.css in the same directory as beginner.html and paste the above snippet into the beginner.css file.
+The above CSS applies all the stylistic elements within the curly braces to every piece of text surrounded by a **p** tag in our HTML document.
 Using the previous HTML example, all the "whaddup"s within the **p** tag would now have a font size of 40 and have a blue text color.
 But, what if we don't want to change the font size and color of **all p** elements on our webpage, only specific ones?
 Let's modify the above HTML a little:

 ```html
 <p class="whaddupText"> whaddup whaddup whaddup whaddup. whaddup? whaddup! </p>